Luke0133/The-Assembly-Gauntlet/README.md

 - Audio interface, music and sound effects.

 # Methodology
 The Assembly Gauntlet was made using a custom version of the RISC-V Assembler and Runtime Simulator (RARS), available in the game directory.

 ## Graphics Interface

 ***Obs.: this section is made based on a 320 x 240 resolution.
-It's possible to use the same logic for other resolutions, but some tweaking would be necessary.***
+It's possible to use the same logic for otherresolutions, but some tweaking would be necessary.***

 The project was started with implementing graphics interface (320 x 240 resolution) and the character movement.
 We followed a tutorial made by [Davi Paturi](https://youtu.be/2BBPNgLP6_s) teaching us the basics for rendering a character in the Bitmap Display.
-After some initial problems due to our lack of Assemlby experience, we were able to make the character and map to be rendered by using the following logic: after getting the ammount of lines and columns that needed to be rendered, the program would get the first Bitmap Display address (0x0FF0), add the frame value to it (0 or 1), make a shift of 20 bits to correct the address (0xFF00 0000 or 0xFF10 0000), add the top left X coordinate and Y*320 (for skipping lines).
+After some initial problems due to our lack of Assemlby experience, we were able to make the character and map to be rendered by using the following logic: after getting the ammount of lines and columns that needed to be rendered, the program would get the first Bitmap Display address (0x0FF0), add the frame value to it (0 or 1), make a shift of 20 bits to correct the address (0xFF00 0000 or 0xFF10 0000),add the top left X coordinate and Y*320 (for skipping lines).
 The printing address would turn out to be 0xFF00 0000 + X + (Y * 320) or 0xFF10 0000 + X + (Y * 320).
 Afterwards the image is ready to be printed; with some registers used as counters, the program would load a word from the image and store it in the calculated display address, for j columns for i lines.

 The next problem was to remove the trail made by the character after moving.
 With the tutorial used, the player would need to move in tilesets, but we didn't want that.
 So we developed a logic for getting an specific section of a larger image in order to print it where the player previously was.
 The same logic used for printing into an specific coordinate from the bitmap display was used for the image address.
 The program would recieve the image address and add to it the player's old X position and Y*320 (Image address + X + 320 * Y), and, in the printing loop, it would also be adding 320 - the width of the player to the image address for every line printed.
 The code turned out to be like this:

 #### Example 1:
 ```
 ##########################     RENDER IMAGE    ##########################